-- Confirm that your Azure project is set up properly and that you have access to the resources you would like to use.
-Contact your Azure administrator if you are unsure about your permissions.
+Ensure that your Azure project has been set up properly and you have access to the resources that you want to use.
+Contact your administrators if you are not sure about your access permission.

 Subscription: Contact your organization's Azure Administrator to determine which subscription you should use.

-DNS name prefix: A DNS name prefix of your own choice.
+DNS name prefix: Enter a DNS name prefix.

 az account set --subscription EXAMPLE-SUBSCRIPTION-ID